misartg/misartg.github.io/_posts/2022-02-08-Our-approach-to-LAPS-passwords-and-MDT.md

 In terms of testing that this solved the original issue during MDT build scenarios, the *simplest* way to verify its effectiveness may be to just try some builds, particularly ones that were failing due to this issue, and see if they now work.

-But the *most complete* way would be to edit one of your Task Sequences to include a [**Suspend/Resume** workflow](https://techcommunity.microsoft.com/t5/windows-blog-archive/mdt-2010-new-feature-3-suspend-and-resume-a-lite-touch-task/ba-p/706872).
+But the *most complete* way would be to edit one of your Task Sequences to include a [Suspend/Resume workflow](https://techcommunity.microsoft.com/t5/windows-blog-archive/mdt-2010-new-feature-3-suspend-and-resume-a-lite-touch-task/ba-p/706872).
 You can use suspend/resume to effectively pause a deployment to examine or fix something manually, then click the `Resume Task Sequence` icon on the desktop to continue the deployment.
-We make use of mulitple suspend/resume tasks on our thick image preparation sequences, and use the suspend/resume pattern to develop and troubleshoot complex sequences.
+We make use of mulitple suspend/resume tasks on our thick image preparation sequences, and use the suspend/resume pattern while developing and troubleshooting complex sequences.
 It's a great, underutilized MDT feature!
 [Todd Lathome's blog has good instructions on how to create one](https://www.toddlamothe.com/deployment/pause-task-sequence-mdt-2010.htm) and an example of ours looks like this:

 ![Image that shows a screenshot of an MDT Task Sequence that has a Run Command Line task to run LTISuspend.wsf](/assets/images/misartg-mdt-suspend-task.png)